-Hosted by The Brattle Group, the CREF 2015 utility workshop will provide utilities and governments with key insights into the implications for high renewable penetrations on island grids.
+Hosted by The Brattle Group, with the support of the UK FCO, the CREF 2015 utility workshop will provide utilities and governments with key insights into the implications for high renewable penetrations on island grids.
 The presenters will explore how utilities can mitigate the potential downside and look at models to generate potential upside.
 The workshop will explore, inter alia:

 Exploring the Economic Implications of High Renewable Penetration Scenarios